blueshift-labs/Blueshift-Flutter-Plugin/Android.md

 ##### Custom device ID

-When the device id source is `CUSTOM` , use the following config to suppy the custom device id.
+When the device id source is `CUSTOM` , use the following config to supply the custom device id.

 ```xml
 <meta-data